DevTK0/jump-story-mvp/docs/content/docs/ai/guidelines.md

 ## Configuration
 ````

+-   Use the above code snippet as a template for the docs (don't include the quad backticks `)
 -   Always start with a d2 class diagram for docs.
 A class diagram must be of `shape: class`
 -   Include all the sections in the code snippet above.
 -   Add additional sections as necessary.